Froggy111/RBC-soccer-2025/hardware/bottom-plate/schematic.md

 - There are many simultaneous tasks for the ESP32.
 To increase performance, async with interrupts could be used.

 **Controller:**
+NOTE: These pinouts are outdated.
+The plate designs have not been finalised.
 - ESP32-WROOM (30PIN)
   - Used for interfacing sensors
   - Pinouts (ALL UP TO CHANGE BASED ON ROUTING NEEDS):